 We distribute our systems through our direct sales force and support organizations located in North America, Europe, and Asia-Pacific, and through distributors or sales agents in several European, Latin American, Middle Eastern, and Asia-Pacific countries.
 Our manufacturing operations are primarily located in Singapore and Canada.
-Our facility in Singapore manufactures our genomics analytical and preparatory instruments, several of which are assembled at facilities of our contract manufacturers in Singapore, with testing and calibration of the assembled products performed at our Singapore facility.
+Our facility in Singapore manufactures our genomics instruments, several of which are assembled at facilities of our contract manufacturers in Singapore, with testing and calibration of the assembled products performed at our Singapore facility.
 All of our IFCs for commercial sale and some IFCs for our research and development purposes are also fabricated at our Singapore facility.
-Our proteomics analytical instruments are manufactured at our facility in Canada, and our assays and reagents for commercial sale and IFCs for our research and development purposes are manufactured at our facilities in South San Francisco and Sunnyvale, California.
+Our proteomics analytical instruments are manufactured at our facility in Canada.
+We also manufacture IFCs for research and development, assays, and reagents at our facilities in South San Francisco, California.

-Our total revenue grew from \$52.3 million in 2012 to \$71.2 million in 2013, and for the nine months ended September 30, 2014, our total revenue was \$83.0 million.
-We have incurred significant net losses since our inception in 1999 and, as of September 30, 2014, our accumulated deficit was \$299.2 million.
+Our total revenue grew from \$71.2 million in 2013 to \$116.5 million in 2014 (including \$20.7 million in revenue from the sales of CyTOF 2 systems and related consumables following our acquisition of DVS in February 2014), and for the three months ended March 31, 2015, our total revenue was \$26.7 million.
+We have incurred significant net losses since our inception in 1999 and, as of March 31, 2015, our accumulated deficit was \$326.1 million.